epourail/pewpui/README.md

 docker-compose up -d --build
 ```

-_note_: At this step, the first time, the startup will fail has the Directus PERMTOKEN is not set correctly.
+_note_: At this step, the first time, the startup will fail as the Directus PERMTOKEN is not set correctly.

 Follow this steps to end the setup: